kode4food/interpol/README.md

 # Interpol (Templates Sans Facial Hair)

-## Introduction
+## Why Interpol?
 There are a lot of templating systems out there and they're all similar.
 In truth, Interpol isn't so different, which might beg the question:

     Why the hell another templating system?

 The answer is simple.
-I'm sick of looking at a template and being unable to read the thing, even if I wrote it yesterday.
+I was sick of looking at a template and being unable to read the thing, even if I wrote it yesterday.
 That's why I developed Interpol.

 That said, Interpol's goals are modest.
-It should:
+It:

-  * Provide templates where *meaning* takes a front seat
+  * Provides templates where *meaning* takes a front seat
-  * Work well in both Node.js and the Browser
+  * Works well in both Node.js and the Browser

-Also, it *will not* participate in the member-measuring and micro-optimization that seem to be so important to some developers.
+Also, it *does not* participate in the member-measuring and micro-optimization that seem to be so important to some developers.
 Specifically, Interpol has:

   * No desire to have the 'smallest' minified footprint
   * No desire to be the 'fastest' template processor